Vardan2009/dnml/README.md

 ## Basic Example
 ```
-# This is a comment and yes, comments also end by a semicolon;
+# This is a comment and yes, comments also end with a semicolon;

 name - "John Doe";
 age - 30;